-There are a few reasons you'd want to boot your computer from a USB device.
-You might be trying to install Windows 10 or you might want to use a disk partition or clone utility that doesn't run within Windows.
+There are a few reasons why you might need to boot your computer from a USB device.
+You might be trying to install Windows 10 or you might want to use a malware removal tool, disk partitioning or cloning utility that doesn't run within Windows itself.

-How do I make a USB stick bootable?
+How do I make my USB device bootable?

-A common mistake is to copy an ISO file to a USB drive and assume this is all that's needed for it to boot and install Windows, Ubuntu or another operating system.
+A common mistake is to copy an ISO file (containing an operating system) to a USB drive and assume this is all that's needed for it to boot and install Windows, Ubuntu or another operating system.
 In fact, you need to use software which can write the files to the drive and also make it bootable.

 With Rufus, you need to be a little careful about the settings you use, but for the most part, you just click the CD drive icon, choose an ISO file and make sure that 'Create a bootable disk using' box is checked.